Business Insurance in Delaware

 - Late or incomplete work

 Cyber security insurance, also called cyber liability insurance, safeguards small businesses from the financial consequences of a data breach or malicious software attack.
+We have covered more details on what cyber insurance can do here.
 It covers the costs of customer notification, credit monitoring, legal expenses, and fines.
 Cyberattacks and data breaches are costly and increasingly common for small businesses.
 With their limited IT security, small businesses are frequently a weak target for cybercriminals.

 - Data breach lawsuits